 Ensure sustainability of Arctic observing.

 Addressing these goals require the expertise and cooperation of a wide range of stakeholders and knowledge systems.
 This includes but is not limited to collaboration with policy-makers at all levels, Arctic Indigenous Peoples organizations, non-Arctic states, academia, civil society and the private sector, as well as engagement from other multilateral/international groups.
-SAON believes that effective implementation will require the participation of Indigenous Peoples and local communities and gender-balanced approaches.Create a roadmap to a well-integrated Arctic Observing System.
+SAON believes that effective implementation will require the participation of Indigenous Peoples and local communities and gender-balanced approaches.
+S

+SAON is connecting the Arctic Observing System with global initiatives as a member of the Group on Earth Observation and organizing within it the Arctic part of the Global Earth Observing System of Systems (Arctic GEOSS).

+Create a roadmap to a well-integrated Arctic Observing System.

 In its strategy, SAON has identified the need for a Roadmap for Arctic Observing and Data Systems (ROADS) as a way of defining the needed Observing and Data System and to specify how the various partners and players are going to collectively work towards achieving that system.
 ROADS seeks to generate a systems-level view of observing requirements and implementation strategies.
 All interested countries, Arctic as well as non-Arctic, are invited to contribute to this process.